 - Orange Juice – You can use freshly squeezed orange juice from 2 to 3 large oranges, or no pulp, natural orange juice (not from concentrate) for best flavor.

 - Brown Sugar – Essential for the sticky, sweet notes of the sauce that you definitely want!

 - Ginger – About 2 inches of fresh ginger, peeled (like your thumb length and width), is perfect.

 With those simple ingredients a similarly simple cooking process follows.

-Reduce the heat to medium and add the wine, using a spoon to scrape the brown bits from the pan.
-Once you have add the orange juice, sugar, and ginger.
-Bring the mixture to a boil, stirring occasionally and reduce by 2/3.
+- Reduce the heat to medium and add in the wine, using a flat edged spoon to scrape the brown bits from the pan.

-Once the sauce is darkened in color and thickened to a loose syrup, return the pork to the pan and continue to cook for another 2 to 3 minutes, turning to coat the chops.
-Check the temperature of the meat and when it reaches 140°F remove the pan from heat.
+- When the sauce is reduced (darkened in color, and the consistency of a loose syrup), return the pork to the pan and cook another 2 to 3 minutes, turning to coat both sides of the pork.

 Just a few final tips to make sure you enjoy these pork chops!

 - Sear in a pan that retains heat well and can sear properly.
 If at all possible, try to use something other than nonstick, like a heavy duty cast iron or enameled cast iron pan.